Malenea/ThisIsBudTest/README.md

 Empty placeholder request for remove has been implemented too, though it does nothing more than print at the moment, since the endpoint is not dynamic.

+The core test was done in ~2 hours, implementation of styles protocols were not developed during this test time frame, they were developed by me to serve as a basis for my personal projects out of this test's scope.

 Once a request has finished, it notifies the view controller holding the transaction table view, providing the new data, the table view can then update to reflect the changes.